 Maximum link distance

-It is customary to put the quantum channels in the O-band and the classical channels in the C-band to minimize interference between the quantum and the classical channel.
-When the quantum channel is in the O-band, the maximum distance is reduced by about 40% because the optical fiber has more loss in the O-band than in the C-band.
+It is customary to put the entanglement channels in the O-band and the classical channels in the C-band to minimize interference between the entanglement and the classical channel.
+When the entanglement channel is in the O-band, the maximum distance is reduced by about 40% because the optical fiber has more loss in the O-band than in the C-band.

-There are several options for relay nodes to extend the distance of a point-to-point quantum link exceeding 100 kilometers.
+There are several options for relay nodes to extend the distance of a point-to-point entanglement link exceeding 100 kilometers.

 In current Quantum Key Distribution networks, so-called "trusted relay nodes” are used.
 The way they work is that they first establish a point-to-point encryption key on each link, then the end-to-end encryption key is forwarded hop-by-hop through this series of encrypted point-to-point links.
 This method has a critical disadvantage: the end-to-end key is exposed in the clear inside each of the trusted relay nodes.
 The name trusted relay node is somewhat misleading.
 It is not that the node is trustworthy.
 It is that trust is forced: the node must be trusted to not leak the exposed key.
 This need for trusted relay nodes is one of the most important criticisms of current first generation quantum key distribution networks.
 Another important drawback is that QKD networks are single-purpose: they can only ever be utilized for key distribution alone.

-A better method to extend the distance of quantum links is to use quantum repeaters in place of trusted relay nodes.
+A better method to extend the distance of entanglement links is to use quantum repeaters in place of trusted relay nodes.
 Quantum repeaters offer two important benefits.
 The first benefit is that the keys are not exposed at the quantum repeaters.
-The second benefit is that a quantum network built with quantum repeaters is a general-purpose quantum network.
-It can be used not only for quantum secure communications, but also for other applications such as clustered and distributed quantum computing and sensing.
+The second benefit is that an entanglement-based quantum network built with quantum repeaters is a general-purpose entanglement network.
+It can be used not only for Quantum Secure Communications, but also for other applications such as clustered and distributed quantum computing and sensing.

 The current first generation of QKD networks are similar to the telephone networks of the 1980s: they can only run one single application.
-Quantum repeater-based networks are like the Internet of today, in the sense that they can run any application.
+Entanglement-based networks are like the Internet of today, in the sense that they can run any application.

 Finally, for intercontinental distances, there is the option to use satellites and ground stations connected by free-space lasers.
 Because the loss in the vacuum of space is much lower than in fiber, they can cover large distances of up to several thousands of kilometers.
 The downside to using this method is that satellites and ground stations are expensive to deploy.